project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/Venture-opportunities-for-a-regenerative-food-system-fresh-convo.md

 ---
-title: Venture opportunities for a regenerative Food System - Fresh Convo
+title: Venture Opportunities For A Regenerative Food System Fresh Convo
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2021-11-05)